The transformative power of music.

 This differentiates one season from the next and draws a visual connection across programmatic areas which helps with marketing multiple seasons at the same time.

-In addition to a traditional guidelines package, Champions worked with Adobe to reimagine XD as a brand management platform.
+In addition to a traditional guidelines package, Champions built a brand management system for Carnegie Hall using Adobe XD.

-Prototyping capabilities allowed for real time Q&A during rollout and Creative Cloud library control gave the team one true source for the new brand assets that automatically populated across all Adobe Apps.
+XD’s prototyping capabilities allowed for real time Q&A during rollout and Adobe’s Creative Cloud library’s technology allowed the team to establish one true source for the new brand assets that automatically populate across all Adobe apps.